-- Water related education resources - Water conservation and efficiency information in community newspapers, other publications and the City's website - Waterwise workshops and other water education events
+- Water related education resources including information regarding the water table and climate - Water conservation and efficiency information in community newspapers, other publications and the City's website - Waterwise workshops and other water education events

 - Promote behaviour change in the community through the provision of water conservation information and resources. - Awareness-raising in the community about water quality management. - Interaction with the City of Joondalup community to achieve sustainable water management across the City.